garystafford/candidate-service/README.md

 ## Quick Start for Local Development

-The com.example.candidate.Candidate service requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the com.example.candidate.Candidate service, locally:
+The Candidate service requires MongoDB to be pre-installed and running locally, on port `27017`.
+To clone, build, test, and run the Candidate service, locally:

 ```bash
 git clone https://github.com/garystafford/candidate-service.git